tc39/proposal-function-pipe-flow/README.md

 as the original function’s `this` receiver, and supplying the rest of its arguments as the original function’s ordinary arguments.

-This is useful for converting functions that rely on the dynamic this binding into functions that only use their arguments.
+This is useful for converting `this`-based functions into non-`this`-based functions.

 ```js
 fn.unThis();